hiisuuii/public-gmod-addons/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions are welcomed.
+There are a lot of addons here, and the number of them is only to grow over time.
+I don't have time to constantly maintain them, so if you want to help out, **submit a pull request**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Branch (`git checkout -b bugfix/AmazingBugfix`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some AmazingBugfix'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin bugfix/AmazingBugfix`)
 5. Open a Pull Request